tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 This renderer is more than experimental.
 Expect everything to change all the time.
 Send pull requests to influence what changes.

+## Switch between GL and VK rendering mode

+To switch between Vulkan and GL for rendering API, toggle the following `#define` near the top of `ofConstants.h`:

+    #define OF_TARGET_API_VULKAN

+Unfortunately, because of how `ofGLFWWindow` is organised currently, it is not trivial to switch between Vulkan and GL for target APIs.
+Using the #define seemed the most straightforward way to do it, but ideally, you should be able to feed an `ofVkWindowSettings` object to `ofCreateWindow` and that should be it.
+A future feature.

 ## Setup

-This has been initially developed on:

-+ Windows 10/64bit, NVIDIA GTX 980 (Vulkan API 1.0.8), Vulkan SDK 1.0.13
+This has been initially developed on: Windows 10/64bit, NVIDIA GTX 980 (Vulkan API 1.0.8), Vulkan SDK 1.0.13.
+Other Vulkan capable systems/GPUs are expected to work, most proably requiring some modifications.

 1. Install the Vulkan SDK from LunarG